 Highlights of the journey:

-- Phnom Penh is a city on the rise.
-Leave its complex history to one side for a moment and take a guided tour of the capital’s burgeoning craft breweries.
-You’ll meet entrepreneurial Khmer residents eager to show you their (often innovative) brewing techniques who’ll invite you to taste everything from heavy stouts to German-influenced pilsners.
+• Phnom Penh has a burgeoning craft brewery culture.
+You can take a brewery-focused tour of the capital to meet its entrepreneurial Khmer residents, who are eager to show you their (often innovative) brewing techniques.
+They’ll invite you to taste everything from heavy stouts to German-influenced pilsners.

 My inside tip